ikmb-denbi/genome-annotation/docs/usage.md

 Allow Augustus to predict multiple isoforms  (results are not optimal and takes much longer - not recommended).

 #### `--augCfg` [ default = 'bin/augustus_default.cfg' ]
 Location of Augustus configuration file.
 By default, this pipeline uses config file that we found to work well for predicting gene models in mammalian genomes using the kinds of extrinsic hints constructed by this pipeline.

-#### `--uniprot` [ default = '/bin/Eumetazoa_UniProt_reviewed_evidence.fa' ]
-Fasta file with Uniprot proteins for functional annotation.
-By default, this pipeline uses eumetazoan proteins which have been reviewed by the Uniprot project (as of March 2017).
-You probably want to use a more recent collection of sequences or one that is more restricted to your species' taxonomic group.

 ### 6. How to tune the speed of the pipeline - data splitting